Guide To Purchasing Teak FurnitureJerry Nordstrom

-The demand for teak has helped drive deforestation across South and Southeast Asia, devastating ecosystems and contributing to the exploitation of local peoples.
-But not all teak comes with bad karma.
-These days it’s much easier to find teak grown on plantations that practice sustainable harvesting.
+In years past, demand for teak wood furniture has helped drive deforestation across South and Southeast Asia.
+This damages ecosystems and contribes to the exploitation of local peoples.
+Fortunately, these days you have a choice as it’s much easier to find teak grown on plantations that practice sustainable harvesting.

 There are three general options for teak finishes: natural/unfinished, sealed and preweathered.